upenn-nets-2120/project-overview/README.md

 **Add/Remove Friends**: Users should be able to add and remove friends, and they should see a list of their current friends.
 The list of friends should indicate which friends, if any, are **currently logged into the current system**.

-**(EC only) Friend Requests**: If a user sends a friend request to another user, the other user should receive a notification of some kind that enables him or her to accept or reject the request.
-If the request is accepted, the two users should become friends.
-If the request is rejected, the two users should not become friends.

 ### 3. Chat Mode

 There should be a way for users to chat with each other.
 You can implement this functionality with basic AJAX requests using polling; for extra credit, consider using WebSockets with socket.io.
 Read more about the different implementation choices [here](https://medium.com/geekculture/ajax-polling-vs-long-polling-vs-websockets-vs-server-sent-events-e0d65033c9ba).